kjs29/git/README.md

 ### 2. Staged

 Think of `staged` state as checked files for the committed state

+Staged ☑
+Unstaged ☐

 ### 3. Committed